HkerVit/pizza-bot/readme.md

 # Pizza telegram bot

-A Telegram bot provides access to the pizza-shop.
-You can choose a pizza what you want, get a descriptions of chosen pizza with the picture, add the pizza to the cart, remove from the cart, and send a request for the payment.
-This bot use the api of [Elasticpath](https://www.elasticpath.com/) service (before it called Moltin).
+The Telegram bot provides access to the pizza-shop.
+You can choose a pizza what you want, get a descriptions of chosen pizza with the picture, add the pizza to the cart, remove from the cart, and send the request for the payment.
+This bot use the api of [Elasticpath](https://www.elasticpath.com/) service (before this service was called Molton).

 All CRUD methods worked by API [documentation.elasticpath](https://documentation.elasticpath.com/commerce-cloud/docs/api/index.html).